alessio-git21/CNN-gender-and-emotion-recognition-realtime/README.md

 ## How to run
 Download the haar cascade classifier from the link above.
 You will have to import this algorithm in *real_time-g&e_recognition*.

 Train your own CNNs using *gender_recognition* and *emotion_recognition* files and save the resulting models in .h5 format.
 Load the models in *real_time-g&e_recognition* file and run it.
+Once you have launched this file:
+* press G for gender recognition
+* press E for emotion recognition
+* press Q to quit.

 During training you are encouraged to modify data preprocessing (for instance you can use data augumentation) and the models parameters to improve the performance.

 ## License
 [GNU GPLv2](https://choosealicense.com/licenses/gpl-2.0/)